hashicorp/consul/website/source/docs/platform/k8s/dns.html.md

 The [Helm chart](/docs/platform/k8s/helm.html) creates a `consul-dns` service by default that exports Consul DNS.
 The cluster IP of this service can be used to configure a stub-domain with kube-dns.
-While the `kube-dns` configuration lives in the `kube-system` namepace, the IP just has to be routable so the service can live in a different namespace.
+While the `kube-dns` configuration lives in the `kube-system` namespace, the IP just has to be routable so the service can live in a different namespace.

 ```